 All life changes are difficult, especially dietary changes.
 It is much easier to make changes if you have friends to encourage you, especially if they are on a similar journey.
-Feel free to contact me if you have any questions or need some support.
-If you like, please let me know if this pamphlet helps you.
+Feel free to contact me if you have any questions.
+Changing your diet may be challenging, but never give up!